ASKabalan/Jax-multihost/README.md

 # 5. Loading and efficiently distruting data using shardings

-In this part, we will discuss how can we put our data in a or multiple device(s) according to data specific or algorithme specific layouts.
+In this part, we will discuss how we can put our data in one or multiple devices according to data-specific or algorithm-specific layouts.

 ## 5.1. on Single host multi GPU